eburchfield/emilyburchfield/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "The FACES Lab"
+title = " "
-subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability"
+subtitle = "We're the FACES Lab.
+We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability"

 [content]
   # Choose which groups/teams of users to display.